rstudio/visual-markdown-editing/docs/markdown.md

 ---
 ```

-To specify that your document is being published with hugo, use:
+To specify that your document is being published with Hugo, use:

 ``` yaml
 ---